Death toll from strong earthquakes that shook western Afghanistan rises to over 2,000

-ISLAMABAD (AP) — The death toll from strong earthquakes that shook western Afghanistan has risen to 2060, a Taliban government spokesman said Sunday.
+ISLAMABAD (AP) — The death toll from strong earthquakes that shook western Afghanistan has risen to over 2,000, a Taliban government spokesman said Sunday.
 It's one of the deadliest earthquakes to strike the country in two decades.

 A powerful magnitude-6.3 earthquake followed by strong aftershocks killed dozens of people in western Afghanistan on Saturday, the country's national disaster authority said.